Zambia: Mbeu ya Maphunziro in Chipata

 Background

 Community schools became popular in Zambia from the 1990s onwards.
 After the end of one-party rule, more room for educational initiatives was created.
 In addition, the economic situation was so desperate that the state had to massively increase school fees.
 Many people were no longer able to pay for their children's education.
-In urban suburbs and remote rural communities, parents began to teach their children themselves.
+In low-income urban suburbs and remote rural communities, parents began to teach their children themselves.
 They were supported by young adults who had finished school.

 Community schools quickly assumed an important function in primary education.
 This prompted the Ministry of Education to recognise this type of school in 1996.
 Community schools were finally included in the Education Act of 2011.
 Today, the Zambian educational landscape would be unimaginable without the more than 3000 community schools.
 They are largely responsible for the fact that a large proportion of Zambian children have had access to primary education for the past 20-30 years.